 The Cilai Ridge is a series of sharp, steep craggy peaks south of Hehuanshan.
 You basically have 2 hiking options here.
 The first one is to climb to the ridge, scramble to the North Peak and head back down.
 That usually takes 2 days.
 Other hikers will walk the ridge all the way to Lushan.
 This longer trek (Nenggao Ridge) takes about 4-5 days to complete.

 Wenshan Hot Springs

-Just to give you an idea how good these springs are, I’ll mention that I used to drive 4 hours from Taichung to the gorge only to take a bath in this wonderful setting.
-The bad news… they’re now closed due to a tragic accident: a huge slab of rock fell and killed someone.
+Just to give you an idea how good these springs are, I’ll mention that I used to drive 5 hours from Taichung to the gorge only to take a bath in this wonderful setting.
+The bad news… they are closed 95% of the time now due to landslides and rockfalls.

 Tiansiang Youth Activity Center is cheap and comfortable.
 Last time I was there, I got a clean double room with AC, TV and private bathroom for NT1000, breakfast included.

 The Grand Formosa Hotel is one of the most popular five star hotels in Taiwan and most definitely the best accommodation available in the gorge.
 It’s easy to find, just follow all the big tour buses when you get to Tiansiang.
 Rooms start at NT5000.